 The First Car Accident

 Car accidents are a sad fact of life.
 Every day thousands lose their lives in collisions, crashes and accidents.
-Though the car itself is a fairly recent invention, the first recorded accident involving them could have happened almost 300 years ago.
-Depending on what your definition of a car is.
+Though the car itself is a fairly recent invention, the first recorded accident involving them could have happened almost 300 years ago, depending on what your definition of a car is.

-We’re not using the word toy in a chiding manner either, Verbiest’s invention was literally intended to be nothing more than a toy for a Chinese emperor.
+Verbiest’s invention was literally intended to be nothing more than a toy for a Chinese emperor.
 As such, the final creation (if it was ever created at all) was far too small to accept passengers; thus, Cugnot holds the title of creating the first known auto-mobile that you could ride in.
 However, as noted in this Jalopnik article, Leonardo da Vinci beat everyone to the punch by two clear centuries in coming up with the basic idea of powered transport.